nextcloud/news/docs/api/v2/README.md

   * **code**: A unique error code
   * **message**: A translated error message.
 The user's configured locale is used.

+In case of an **4xx** or **5xx** error the request was not successful and has to be retried.
+For instance marking items as read locally and syncing should send the same request again the next time the user syncs in case an error occured.

 ## Security Guidelines
 Read the following notes carefully to prevent being subject to security exploits: